 - Add the flour and baking powder and beat well.

-- Pour batter in a shallow pan and bake a few minutes on both sides.
+- Pour batter into a shallow pan and bake a few minutes on both sides.

 - Sprinkle cinnamon sugar on the pancake.